lfucg/lfucg-exactions/README.md

 [14:55:33] Finished 'default' after 25 s
 ```

-If changes are made to the dashboard `package.json` dependencies, you'll want to fetch and compile the external dependecies one time by running (in ssh client terminal):
+If changes are made to the dashboard `package.json` dependencies, you'll want to fetch and compile the external dependecies one time by running (in ssh frontend terminal):

 ```bash
 $ npm install